Cannabis in Uganda: Legality

-Cannabis was legalized as of the 5th of May, 2023 by the Court after the law prohibiting its use was nullified.
+The Narcotic Drugs and Psychotropic Substances (Control) Act of 2015 criminalises recreational possession, cultivation and trade of cannabis, while providing a licensing framework for medical and scientific cultivation, processing and export.
+In May 2023, the Constitutional Court nullified the Act on procedural grounds following a petition by the Wakiso Miraa Growers and Dealers Association, ruling that Parliament had lacked quorum when the legislation was passed.
+The Ugandan Judiciary subsequently issued a press statement clarifying that the ruling was procedural in nature and was not intended to legalise cannabis.d.
 The 2010 International Narcotics Control Strategy Report highlighted that there were only two detection dogs for conducting drug searches and no drug test kits or X-ray machines to detect drugs, along with the fact that the local police were both corrupt and inadequately trained.
 From 2008 to 2010, the government's Anti-Narcotics Unit (ANU) seized 5 kg of cannabis and officially arrested some 482 people for possession of the drug.
 The ANU also reported that 15 acre of cannabis plants were destroyed from 2008 to 2009.

 The export of cannabis for medicinal purposes was approved by the Ugandan Ministry of Health in January 2020, which stipulated among other things that all cannabis exporters had to have a minimum capital of one million US dollars plus $5 million as reserve capital.
 Prior to this, however, Industrial Hemp Uganda, a private company based in Hima, Kasese District, had already been exporting medicinal cannabis to Germany and China.

 In July 2025, the Ugandan government granted an experimental licence to Bright Sparks Farm Limited to cultivate, process, and export medicinal cannabis.
 The licence, issued under police supervision, covers operations in Nakasongola and Luweero Districts.